 What paint do you use for a mural?

 I use acrylic markers for murals because they work well on most walls.
 And it prevents messing around with paint and brushes.
-Although Posca markers are the most well-known, I prefer to use Molotow markers these days.
-These are refillable, which is much more durable!
-So instead of all half-empty markers, you just fill them up again.
+I regularly used the Posca markers, but now I often choose Molotow markers, because they are refillable.
+Instead of having lots of half-empty markers, you just fill them up again.
 And do you / the customer want a specific color?
-That is possible too!
+That is possible too.
 You can buy separate tubes and mix your own colors.
 This is a bit of a hassle, so if possible I try to do this beforehand.
 Tip: always do your mixing near a sink, in case you spill the paint or knock over your recently filled marker.
 I speak from experience ;-)

 Are you going to paint larger areas of color?
 Or do you need to work on very coarse walls?
 Then it is better to use a brush.
 You can use the paint from the markers and the refill tubes.
 Because this paint is slightly diluted, you often need less than you expect!
 Pour the paint into a cup so you can hold it easily.